jpjubenot/ansible-post-install-my-fedora/README_EN.md

 Important files:

-<strong>myFedora.yml:</strong> This is the playbook which discribe the jobs to execute and in which order.
+<strong>myFedora.yml:</strong> This is the playbook which describe the jobs to execute and in which order.

-<strong>myvars.yml:</strong> describe some variables wich define softwares versions.
+<strong>myvars.yml:</strong> Define some variables like softwares versions.
 <p><strong>!!
-Pay attention: </strong>Modify this file before to execute the Playbook !!</p>
+Pay attention:</strong> Modify this file before to execute the Playbook !!</p>

 <strong>Requirement:</strong>